expeerly/embeddocumentation/JSintegrationPENDING.md

 ### Step 3: Add the Script to Your Product Pages

-Add your unique integration script to your product page template just before the closing `</body>` tag:
+Add the script to your product page template just before the closing `</body>` tag:

 ```html
 <!-- This is an example.
 Get your actual script from the Expeerly dashboard -->